rbvegas/StatiCSharp/README.md

 StatiC# provides a website as a standalone object, able to render itself to all the files needed to upload onto a webserver.

-If you want to quickstart with you new website, you can start with the default configuration and build up from there.
+If you want to quickstart with your new website, you can start with the default configuration and build up from there.
 Here is an example:

 ```C#
 using StatiCsharp;